Are you a property investor

 Provide consultancy over the asset, strategy and area

 Holding, trading, developing?
-What specific strategy related to this ?
-Eg Flat conversion for cashflow.
+What specific strategy related to this?
+E.g. dwelling conversion for cash flow.

 Area – Based on your strategy, what area is best?